umami-software/website/content/languages.md

 ## Contributing

-If you would like to contribute a lanuage translation to the project, please follow these steps.
+If you would like to contribute a language translation to the project, please follow these steps.

 ### 1. Checkout the repo